Observations of high-frequency spectral peaks from in-situ waves in ice data: evidence for nonlinear waves in ice triad

 Before some additional, purposely gathered data are available, a natural extension to the present work is to perform an exhaustive meta-study on all available OMB and similar waves in ice data.
 In particular, it would be interesting to systematically compare when high-frequency peaks are observed with both the position of the buoys in the MIZ, the incoming wave conditions, the atmospheric conditions, and satellite imaging of the local sea ice configuration, to attempt to reveal critical factors that cause these high-frequency peaks to be present or absent.
 We consider that such a study would require a major effort to be as representative as possible and to consider as many datasets as possible, and that it is beyond the scope of the present manuscript.

 An interesting question is the impact and applicability of the present findings.
 While the present analysis gives us confidence that the spectral high-frequency peaks are real and may likely be related to interesting nonlinear dynamics, are these a physical and mathematical curiosity without much practical value, or are they important for sea ice dynamics or can be otherwise useful?
-If these high-frequency peaks could be reliably observed from satellite data, then they could possibly give information about the existence of flexural stresses in the ice and, hence, about the effective properties of the sea ice (in particular, through the information carried about the value of the $B$ factor in Eq. (\ref{eqn_reduced_disprel})).
+Naturally, a first possible intrinsic impact is, as discussed above (and quantified below), the possible contribution of triads to indirectly increasing the attenuation rate of waves in ice.
+Another possible effect on the dynamics of the sea ice is that these may contribute to ice breakup, as discussed in \citet{pierce2024sum}.
+From a different viewpoint, considering a remote sensing perspective, if these high-frequency peaks could be reliably observed from satellite data, then they could possibly give information about the existence of flexural stresses in the ice and, hence, about the effective properties of the sea ice (in particular, through the information carried about the value of the $B$ factor in Eq. (\ref{eqn_reduced_disprel})).